gman-ui/cse15l-lab-reports/lab-report-1-week-2.md

 ![StepFourPt2](StepFourTwo.PNG)

 ## Step Five:
-Open a terminal in your user or PC directory, and then type in ssh keygen.
-Create a textfile in your user directory to store the key it, and then enter a passphrase and store the key in that file.
-Then, use the scp command in the same terminal to copy the file with key from your user directory to your server account under the /.ssh/authorized_keys directory.
+Open a terminal in your user or PC directory, and then type in `ssh keygen`.
+Create a textfile in your user directory (i.e., utilize file explorer to navigate to the spot where you wish to store the key and create a blank text file) to store the key in it, and then enter a passphrase and store the key in that file.
+Then, use the `scp` command in the same terminal to copy the file with key from your user directory to your server account under the /.ssh/authorized_keys directory.
 ![StepFivePt1](StepFive.PNG)
 ![StepFivePt2](StepFiveTwo.PNG)